ibm-cloud-docs/Cloudant/faqs/model-data-faq.md

 Behind our `https://$ACCOUNT.cloudant.com/` interface is a distributed database.
 Within the cluster, documents are bucketed into a number of shards that collectively form the database.
 These shards are then distributed across nodes in the cluster.
-This is what allows us to support databases many terabytes in size.
+This practice allows us to support databases many terabytes in size.

-By default, in addition to the splitting of a database into shards, all shards have three copies, or shard replicas, each of which resides on a different node of the database cluster.
-Sharding allows the database to continue serving requests if a node fails.
-Therefore, saving a document involves writing to three nodes.
+By default, the database is split into shards.
+Each shard has three copies, or shard replicas, which reside on a different node of the database cluster.
+Sharding allows the database to continue serving requests if a node fails, so saving a document involves writing to three nodes.
 If two updates are made concurrently to the same document, a subset of nodes might accept the first update, and another subset might accept the second update.
-When the cluster discovers this discrepancy, it combines the documents in the same way as normal replication does for concurrent updates by creating a conflict.
+When the cluster detects this discrepancy, it combines the documents in the same way as normal replication does for concurrent updates by creating a conflict.